 Key Takeaways

-4. AfL is most effective when seamlessly integrated into the daily fabric of classroom practice, rather than being an isolated event: It represents an ongoing cycle of seeking and interpreting evidence to inform teaching and learning decisions, guiding pupils from where they are to where they need to be (Assessment Reform Group, 2002).
+4. AfL is most effective when seamlessly integrated into the daily fabric of classroom practice, rather than being an isolated event: It represents an ongoing cycle of seeking and interpreting evidence to inform teaching and learning decisions, guiding learners from where they are to where they need to be (Assessment Reform Group, 2002).
 This continuous dialogue ensures learning is responsive and targeted.

 FeatureDirect ObservationQuestioningBlock Building Method